-There were XX requests made to review the document.
+There were no requests made to review the document.

-5.2 Public Meeting Presentations
+5.2 Public Meeting

 The AQP also presented a summary of the content of this document during the public open house event on June 21, 2017 at the GRIC Governance Center.
-A copy of the handout is included as Appendix C. The comments and questions received from the Community members in writing and at the open house meeting is included in Table 5-1 below.
+A copy of the public announcement and handouts are included as Appendix C. The comments and questions received from the Community members at the meeting are included in Table 5-1 below.

 Table 5-1.
-Summary of Comments and Questions Received at Open House Meeting in 2017
+Summary of Comments and Questions Received at the Open House Meeting in 2017